 The most successful of the organizations are the ones who keep their customers on top of their minds.
 Their products and services revolve around customer satisfaction.
 These organizations have dedicated teams and market researchers whose sole job is to improve customer experience and customer satisfaction.
 Since customers are the biggest brand ambassadors of any company, the growth and sustainability of that business depend on how happy the customers are.
 To offer them excellent experience, companies must listen to them.
 It also validates the investments that they make in satisfying their customers.

 What is ‘customer satisfaction’ though?
 Many would say that customers could never be truly satisfied because they are fickle beings who are always changing their minds.
 This is true, but there is a way to support customers that allows them to feel heard and allows you to gather insights to create experiences that both surprise and delight customers.

-Customer satisfaction defined by Neil Patel as “how your product, service, and overall experience either falls short, meets, or exceeds customer expectations.”
+Customer satisfaction, as defined by Neil Patel, a digital marketing expert, is “how your product, service, and overall experience either falls short, meets, or exceeds customer expectations.”
 It is also a reflection of how the customer feels about your brand, whether that be positive or negative.